 The Women's History Month celebration is important to the mission of the Lake County Women's Coalition as 100% of the proceeds continue to fund our scholarships for women, 30+, at College of Lake County.
 Donations are appreciated.
-You can DONATE ONLINE or if you prefer to send a check, please mail to Patti Rische, LCWC Treasurer, 1233 E. Oakwood, Fox Lake, IL 60020 .
+To donate, please mail to Patti Rische, LCWC Treasurer, 1233 E. Oakwood, Fox Lake, IL 60020.

 LEADERSHIP SPONSOR $250:

 MAKING AN IMPACT SPONSORS $100: